Enjoy tasty, homegrown berries, apples, peaches, and more with these easy-to-follow tips.

 Regardless, apply enough water to moisten the root zone at least 6 inches deep.
 Soaker hoses and drip irrigation systems are two efficient ways to give your plants the water they need.
 These methods reduce water use (by applying it just to the root zone there's little lost to evaporation) and help prevent disease by keeping the foliage dry.

-Not sure if you need to feed your fruits?
-Start by getting to know your soil.
+Feeding: Not sure if you need to feed your fruits?
+Start by getting to know your soil and the basics of fertilizer.
 The best way of evaluating your ground is to have a soil test done.
 Most university cooperative extension services provide this service for a fee.
 Some commercial garden centers and professional soil testing laboratories do so as well.

 You might be tempted to add more fertilizer than the packaging instructions recommend, but resist the urge.
 Overfertilization can burn plant roots, causing injury to the plant.
 Fruiting trees and shrubs that get excess fertilizer, especially nitrogen, may flower and produce less than plants that are not overfertilized.